swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 QuantOperand -> AbsentFunction | Atom | Conditional | CustomCharClass | Group
 ```

-A quantification consists of an operand optionally followed by a quantifier that specifier how many times it may be matched.
+A quantification consists of an operand optionally followed by a quantifier that specifies how many times it may be matched.
 An operand without a quantifier is matched once.

 The quantifiers supported are:

-- `?`: 0 or 1 matches
+- `?`: 0 or 1 matches.
-- `*`: 0 or more matches
+- `*`: 0 or more matches.
-- `+`: 1 or more matches
+- `+`: 1 or more matches.
-- `{n,m}`: Between `n` and `m` (inclusive) matches
+- `{n,m}`: Between `n` and `m` (inclusive) matches.
-- `{n,}`: `n` or more matches
+- `{n,}`: `n` or more matches.
-- `{,m}`: Up to `m` matches
+- `{,m}`: Up to `m` matches.
-- `{n}`: Exactly `n` matches
+- `{n}`: Exactly `n` matches.

-A quantifier may optionally be followed by `?` or `+`, which adjust its semantics.
+A quantifier may optionally be followed by `?` or `+`, which adjusts its semantics.
 If neither are specified, by default the quantification happens *eagerly*, meaning that it will try to maximize the number of matches made.
 However, if `?` is specified, quantification happens *reluctantly*, meaning that the number of matches will instead be minimized.
 If `+` is specified, *possessive* matching occurs, which is eager matching with the additional semantic that it may not be backtracked into to try a different number of matches.

 ### Atom